-Rella Boulevard area: Rella Boulevard is a public street located off Airmont Road near the NYS Thruway exchange, presently providing access to 400 Rella Boulevard, a multi-tenant office building currently containing the corporate headquarters for Sterling National Bank.
-With a relatively new owner, this office building has rebounded over the last few years and has a stable occupancy rate, with tenants including mortgage and insurance companies, attorneys, and Regus, an office space consolidator that offers short-term leases of furnished offices in a shared suite with shared services.
+Rella Boulevard area: Rella Boulevard is a public street located off Airmont Road near the NYS Thruway exchange.
 At the time of the 2017 Plan, only 400 Rella Boulevard, a multi-tenant office building (R-1 on the Map) was developed.
 After recommendations in the 2017 Plan to encourage additional commercial development and uses, 200 Rella Boulevard, the Sentinel Assisted Living Facility, was developed (R-3 on the Map) and 300 Rella Boulevard is the approved site of a warehouse.
 (R-2 on the Map) Upon completion of this approved development, Rella Boulevard will be fully developed.